dbfl2026/db-work-samples/Systems/Relocation-Roadmaps-Showcase/README.md

 ### 2. Evidence Ledger Sample

 The evidence ledger shows how source material is organized before it is used in guide production.
-It tracks source type, source class, recency, access status, numeric anchors, page evidence, and notes so the writing process has a clear evidence base.
+It tracks source type, source class, recency, access status, numeric anchors, page evidence, and notes, so the writing process has a clear evidence base.

 <p align="center">
   <img src="Screenshots/evidence_leger_sample.png" alt="Evidence ledger sample" width="75%">